inducer/relate/doc/content.rst

 Since this data may vary from one run of the course to the next, it is stored along with other by-run-varying data such as grades data and not in the :ref:`git-repo`.)
 A user interface to create and manipulate events is provided in the "Instructor" menu.
+The same menu also contains a menu item to audit the course content for references to symbolic event names that are not defined.

-For example, to create contiguously numbered ``lecture`` events
+For example, to create contiguously numbered ``lecture`` events for a lecture occuring on a Tuesday/Thursday schedule, perform the following sequence of steps:

+* Create a recurring, weekly event for the Tuesday lectures, with a starting ordinal of 1. ("Create recurring events" in the "Instructor" menu.)

+* Create a recurring, weekly event for the Thursday lectures, with a starting ordinal of 100, to avoid clashing with the previously assigned ordinals. ("Create recurring events" in the "Instructor" menu.)

+* Renumber the events with the relevant symbolic name. ("Renumber events" in the "Instructor" menu.)
+This assigns new ordinals to all events with the specified symbolic name by increasing order in time.

 .. _datespec:

 Specifying dates in CourseFlow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In various places around its YAML documents, CourseFlow allows dates to be specified.
+In various places around its :ref:`YAML documents <yaml-files>`, CourseFlow allows dates to be specified.
 The following formats are supported:

 * ``symbolic_name ordinal`` (e.g. ``lecture 13``) to refer to :ref:`calendear
   events <events>` with an ordinal.